-Save a position from the sonar history: Use the Cursor key to point to a feature in the sonar history (also called the Sonar Saver feature).
+Save a position from the sonar history: On the Sonar view, use the Cursor key to point to a feature in the sonar history (also called the Sonar Saver feature).
 Press the MARK key to create a waypoint at the location where that sonar reading was taken.
 The new waypoint will also record the depth at that location.